 Faculty members can review accommodations requests for classes they are teaching via their faculty profile.

-The Office of Accessibility Services is located on the University Campus on the first floor of Kirk Hall.
-We're next to the Center for Academic Vision and Excellence's reference desk.
-Our office numbers are 120 and 121.
-Our mailing and e-mail addresses are listed below.
+The Office of Accessibility Services is located on the University Campus on the second floor of the Student Activities Building in Suite 203.
+Our mailing address and contact information are listed below.